sordgom/sordgom/README.md

-### Hi there 👋, It's me ✨ Sordgom ✨
+👋 Hi, I'm Sordgom!

-- 🔭 I’m currently studying Computer science graduating in 2023
+👨‍💻 Studying Computer Science, graduating in 2024
-- 🌱 I’m currently learning Blockchain, web3 and solidity programming
-- 👯 I’m looking to collaborate on any Blockchain related projects
+🌱 Learning Blockchain, web3, and Solidity programming 👯 Looking for Blockchain projects to collaborate on
-- 📫 How to reach me:
-  -  By email: aymaneigmiden@gmail.com
-  - Discord: Sordgom#7157
+📫 Contact me at: aymaneigmiden@gmail.com or Discord: Sordgom#7157
-- ⚡ Fun fact: Visited every city in Morocco!
+⚡ Fun fact: I've visited every city in Morocco!